Diagrams and irregular connections on the Riemann sphere: Introduction

-Here is a brief outline of the structure of the paper.
+Here is a brief outline of the structure of the article.
 In section 2 we recall some facts about formal data of meromorphic connections, which we formulate in terms of local systems on a large collection of circles corresponding to the exponential factors of the connection.
-There are some subtleties involving the relation between connections and $\Dcal$-modules, which lead to the introduction of the modified formal data.
-In section 3, we discuss the action of $SL_2(\C)$.
+There are some subtleties involving the relation between connections and modules over the Weyl algebra, which lead to the introduction of the modified formal data.
+In section 3, we discuss the action of $\SL_2(\C)$.
 We review the stationary phase formula which relates the formal data of a connection to those of its Fourier transform.
-In section 4, we study the diagram associated to a connection with just one singularity at infinity defined in \cite{boalch2020diagrams} and show that it is invariant under symplectic transformations.
-This is the crucial fact that will lead to the definition of the diagram in the general case.
+In section 4, we study the diagram associated to a connection with just one singularity at infinity defined in \cite{boalch2020diagrams} and show that it is invariant under generic symplectic transformations.
+This is the crucial fact that will allow to get a well-defined diagram in the general case.
 To this purpose, we find an explicit formula for the number of edges and loops of the diagram which is of independent interest.
 We also determine the monomials appearing in the Legendre transform of any exponential factor.
-The definition of the diagram in the general setting is given in section 5, where we also discuss how the different readings of the diagram are generalized to our setting.
+The definition of the diagram in the general setting is obtained in section 5, where we also discuss how the different readings of the diagram are generalized to our setting.
 In section 6, we look at the dimension of the wild character variety, and show that it is given from the graph by the formula \eqref{intro_formula_dimension}.
-Finally, in section 7 we discuss several examples of diagrams, many of them related to Painlevé equations.
+Finally, in section 7 we discuss several examples of diagrams, many of them related to Painlevé equations and show that in several new cases several known Lax representations for Painlevé-type equations correspond to different readings of the diagram.
 To facilitate the reading, a few somewhat lengthy proofs are relegated to appendices.